cloudfoundry/diego-release/README.md

 deploying Diego and associated tasks for testing a Diego deployment.
 Diego is the new container runtime system for Cloud Foundry, replacing the DEAs and Health Manager.

 This release depends on external services such as a relational database (either [MySQL](https://github.com/cloudfoundry/cf-mysql-release) or [Postgres](https://github.com/cloudfoundry/postgres-release)) for data storage and [Consul](https://github.com/hashicorp/consul) or [BOSH DNS](https://github.com/cloudfoundry/bosh-dns-release) for inter-component service discovery.
 It also integrates with [NATS](https://github.com/nats-io/gnatsd) to register routes to applications and [Loggregator](https://github.com/cloudfoundry/loggregator) to emit application logs and Diego component metrics.
-In practice, these dependencies typically come from [cf-deployment](https://github.com/cloudfoundry/cf-deployment) or [cf-release](https://github.com/cloudfoundry/cf-release).
+In practice, these dependencies typically come from [cf-deployment](https://github.com/cloudfoundry/cf-deployment).

 The [Diego Design Notes](https://github.com/cloudfoundry/diego-design-notes) present an overview of Diego, and links to the various Diego components.